amirmasoudabdol/preferably/README.md

     toggle: manual
 ```

+Unfortunately, it is not possible to have both the automatic and manual mode at the same time.
+There is an user experience issue here, and it is almost impossible to deliver a seamless experience without involving the server-side, [here](https://kilianvalkhof.com/2020/design/your-dark-mode-toggle-is-broken/), and [here](https://www.joshwcomeau.com/react/dark-mode/).
+So, you need to choose whether you like to give your users a manual toggle, or let your website adapts to their system preference.

-In order to remove the toggle button, remove the `toggle` parameters.
+> ⚠️ In order to remove the toggle button, remove the `toggle` parameters.

 - - -